cpbotha/devide.johannes/README.txt

-You need at least the following packages (or equivalents) on your system: gcc, g++, cvs, svn, chrpath bzip2-dev | libbz2-dev, ncurses-dev, gtk2-dev, libfreetype-dev, libpng-dev, libzlib-dev (these three for matplotlib) libatlas-dev (*optional* for faster numpy)
+You need at least the following packages (or equivalents) on your system: gcc, g++, cvs, svn, chrpath bzip2-dev | libbz2-dev, ncurses-dev, gtk2-dev | libgtk2.0-dev, libfreetype-dev, libpng-dev, libzlib-dev (these three for matplotlib) libatlas-dev (*optional* for faster numpy)

-For a fast numeric python, you also need the libatlas-dev package.

 A. For a normal full build, do the following: